Clariant Chemicals (India) Limited (the ''Company'') is a public limited Company domiciled in India and

-The Company recognises sale of goods on transfer of significant risks and rewards of ownership of the
+The Company recognizes sale of goods on transfer of significant risks and rewards of ownership of the

 goods to the buyer as per

-Income from services rendered is recognised based on agreements/ arrangements with the customers as the
+Income from services rendered is recognized based on agreements/ arrangements with the customers as the

 Interest Income is accounted on time proportion basis taking into account the amounts invested and the

 rate of interest.
 Dividend

 income on investments is accounted for when the right to receive the dividend

 Income from export incentives such as duty drawback etc. are recognized on accrual basis to the extent

-Indenting commission is recognised based on the terms of agreement, when the right to receive the
+Indenting commission is recognized based on the terms of agreement, when the right to receive the

 commission is established.

-Rental income is recognised on accrual basis.
+Rental income is recognized on accrual basis.

 (c) Excise duty

 Excise duty payable on products is accounted for at the time of dispatch of goods from the factories and

-the year end.
+held at the period end.

 Excise Duty related to the difference between the closing stock and opening stock of finished goods has

 separately in Note 28 Other expenses.